 1. Lightweight foundation on top of slabs

-A simple lightweight foundation works well for frost-free gravel or sand bases.
-Start by peeling off any topsoil and leveling the ground.
-Place the filter fabric in position and spread a good layer of crushed stone on top.
+A simple lightweight foundation suits well for non-frost gravel or sandy ground.
+Start by peeling off any topsoil and leveling the ground base.
+Place filter fabric in position and spread a good layer of crushed stone on top.

-After this, measure the spots for the concrete slabs and place them in position.
+Then measure the spots for the concrete slabs and place them in position.
 Measure the slabs to the same height using a laser or spirit level.
-The larger the slabs you choose, the better.
+The bigger the slabs you choose, the better.

-Once the slabs are in place, you can start on the terrace frame.
-It is good to place a piece of roofing felt between the frame board and the slab to prevent any moisture from rising into the frame boards.
+Once the slabs are in place, you can start on the deck frame.
+It is good to place a piece of roofing felt between the frame board and the slab to prevent possible moisture from rising into the frame boards.

-building the terrace frame on top of the slabs
+making the deck frame on top of the slabs

-For non-frost-prone ground, a lightweight foundation using concrete slabs is sufficient.
-Measure the slabs to the same height using, for example, a spirit level and a piece of wood.
+For non-frost soil, a lightweight foundation using concrete slabs is sufficient.
+Measure the slabs to the same height using, for example, a spirit level and a piece of board.

 2. Block Foundation

 The block foundation is made from pillar blocks.
-If the ground is frost-prone, make frost insulation by digging a hole about 60-80 cm deep and approximately 50 cm in diameter.
+If the ground is frost-prone, make frost insulation by digging a hole about 60-80 cm deep and about 50 cm in diameter.
 The hole should reach below the frost line.
-Fill the hole with gravel and carefully level the surface.
-If you wish, you can place a piece of filter fabric at the bottom so that the soil does not mix with the gravel.
+Fill the hole with gravel and level the surface carefully.
+If desired, you can place a piece of filter fabric at the bottom so that the soil does not mix with the gravel.

-Even if you don't do frost insulation, it's worth peeling off the top layer of soil and placing a filter fabric underneath, along with crushed stone or gravel.
-Place a concrete slab on the gravel surface, and on top of the slab, the required number of pillar blocks.
-The center of the blocks is filled with ready-mixed concrete, and pieces cut from rebar are embedded into the fresh mix.
+Even if you do not do frost insulation, it is advisable to peel off the topsoil and place a filter fabric at the bottom, as well as crushed stone or gravel.
+Place a concrete slab on the gravel surface, and the required number of pillar blocks on top of the slab.
+Fill the center of the blocks with ready-mixed concrete and embed pieces cut from rebar into the fresh concrete.

 3. Screw Pile Foundation

-Screw piles are a convenient way to implement the foundation and work well for both sandy and frost-prone soils, provided the soil is not too rocky.
+Screw piles are a convenient way to implement the foundation and work for both sandy and frost-prone soil when the soil is not very rocky.

 Screw piles are installed into the ground below the frost line by turning clockwise.
-A lever such as a crowbar is recommended.
-Attach the chosen fastener for the frame boards to the end of the screw pile.
+It is advisable to use a lever such as a crowbar.
+Attach the chosen bracket for the frame beams to the end of the screw pile.

 Remember to ensure the bearing capacity of the pile before installation.
 It is also important to check that there are no sewer or electrical lines at the installation site before screwing the pile into the ground.

-There are many different foundation options for terraces.
+There are many different deck foundation options .
 Study the different options carefully and consult a professional if needed when choosing the right foundation method.

-A sturdy terrace frame can withstand even larger Midsummer dances
+A sturdy deck frame withstands even bigger Midsummer dances

-A sturdy terrace lasts and is comfortable to use.
-A sagging terrace is not pleasant to walk or work on, and repairing it later is laborious.
-A sturdy, stable terrace is comfortable for hosting even larger Midsummer dances.
+A sturdy deck lasts and is comfortable to use.
+It's not pleasant to walk or hang out on a sagging deck, and repairing one later is laborious.
+On a sturdy, stable deck, it's enjoyable to organize even bigger Midsummer dances.

-The recommended joist spacing for composite decking is 400 mm.
+The recommended batten spacing for composite decking is 400 mm.

-The terrace frame is built from main beams and joists.
-Frame boards are available in different sizes, and the size depends on the terrace's size, desired height, and chosen decking.
-Naturally, a larger frame board is sturdier.
-The strongest material can be chosen for the main beams of the frame, and slightly smaller frame boards for the joists, but the frame can also be made with frame boards of the same size.
+The deck frame is built from main beams and battens.
+Frame boards are available in different sizes, and the size is determined by the deck's size, desired height, and chosen decking.
+A larger frame board is naturally sturdier.
+The strongest material can be chosen for the main beams of the frame, and slightly smaller frame wood for the battens, but the frame can also be made with frame wood of the same size.

-The joist spacing of the frame usually varies between 400-700 mm.
-The correct joist spacing is determined by the decking material and its dimensions.
-For example, a traditional 28 mm thick pressure-treated wood terrace board generally requires a joist spacing of 600 mm.
-Similarly, composite decking needs a denser joist spacing, and the recommended joist spacing for composite terraces is 400 mm.
+The spacing of the frame battens usually varies between 400-700 mm.
+The correct batten spacing is determined by the decking material and its dimensions.
+For example, a traditional 28 mm thick durable wood deck board generally requires a batten spacing of 600 mm.
+Correspondingly, composite decking needs a denser batten spacing, and the recommended spacing for composite decks is 400 mm.

-The frame construction begins with the outer ring boards, i.e., the main beams.
-Place the outer ring beams in position and screw them together.
+The frame construction starts with the outer perimeter wood, i.e., the main beams.
+Place the outer perimeter beams in position and screw them together.
 We recommend using only stainless or acid-resistant steel screws and fasteners in the frame.
-Remember to check the terrace's diagonal measurement.
-Measure the positions of the joists and screw the joist hangers onto the main beams of the outer ring.
-Place the joists into the joist hangers and screw them in.
-The terrace frame is ready!
-Next, we move on to the decking.
+Remember to check the deck's diagonal measurement.
+Measure the positions of the battens and screw the joist hangers in place on the main beams of the outer perimeter.
+Place the battens into the joist hangers and screw them in.
+The deck frame is ready!
+Next, we get to the decking.

 High-quality decking lasts and looks good

-There are many high-quality material options for terrace decking.
+There are many quality material options for deck decking.
 When choosing decking material, consider your own needs and requirements, as well as your budget.
-Also think about how much time and effort you are willing to spend on terrace maintenance or finishing.
+Also think about how much time and effort you are willing to spend on deck maintenance or finishing.

 More traditional durable wood boards are more affordable options and, when properly maintained, withstand weather conditions well.
-An AB-class decking board is a stylish and durable pressure-treated decking board suitable for all terrace applications.
-A good alternative to pressure-treated wood is the domestically produced spruce Pauha decking board.
+An AB-class deck board is a stylish and durable pressure-treated deck board suitable for all deck projects.
+A good alternative to pressure-treated wood is the Pauha deck board made from domestic spruce.
 The domestic product is completely non-toxic and a safe choice.
-If you want a completely maintenance-free, very durable, and long-lasting terrace, wood composite is the best choice.
+If you want a completely maintenance-free and very durable, as well as long-lasting deck, then wood composite is the best choice.

-Kompostiittilauta Ulkokalla is a stylish, timeless, and completely maintenance-free decking board.
+Kompostiittilauta Ulkokalla is a stylish, timeless, and completely maintenance-free deck board.

-It is important to know the size of the terrace before purchasing decking boards.
-The neatest result is achieved when the board is the full length of the terrace.
-This makes the work progress smoothly and easily, as no joints need to be made on the terrace.
-Decking boards fortunately available in many different sizes, so you can choose the option that best suits your terrace.
+It is important to know the size of the deck before purchasing the deck boards.
+The neatest result is achieved when the board is the full length of the deck.
+This makes the work progress smoothly and easily, as no joints are needed in the deck.
+Deck boards are fortunately available in many different sizes, so you can choose the option that best suits your deck.

-Before you start installing the decking boards, double-check the frame's diagonal measurement.
-If the diagonal measurement is correct, decking installation can begin.
-It is best to start installing the decking boards from the front edge of the terrace.
+Before you start installing the deck boards, double-check the frame's diagonal measurement.
+If the diagonal measurement is correct, decking can begin.
+It is best to start installing the deck boards from the front edge of the deck.
 Leave about a 5 mm gap between the boards; a good measuring tool for this is, for example, a carpenter's pencil.
-If the board is damp, use a smaller gap, as the wood will shrink when drying.
-Screw the boards in with stainless steel deck screws, which withstand weather changes well.
-To ensure a neat finish, make sure the screws are aligned with each other.
+If the board is moist, use a smaller gap, as wood shrinks when drying.
+Screw the boards in with stainless deck screws, which withstand weather changes well.
+To ensure a neat finish, make sure the screws are aligned.

 Composite boards installation uses hidden fasteners that go between each board.
-Multiple fasteners are placed between the boards, making it easy to keep the spacing even.
-Make sure to install the board all the way to the base of the fastener.
-It is also helpful to use a measuring tool at regular intervals to check that the board line does not shift.
+Multiple fasteners are placed between the boards to keep the spacing even.
+Make sure to install the board all the way down to the bottom of the fastener.
+It is also advisable to regularly use a measuring tool to check that the board line does not shift.

 Composite deck board installation with fastener